House of Lords Bill [HL]

 Groups Affected

-- Hereditary Peers: Most will lose their automatic right to sit in the House of Lords after the next general election, though a limited number can be elected by their peers to remain.
+- Hereditary Peers: Most will lose their automatic right to sit in the House of Lords.
+A limited number will be able to remain through an election process.

-- House of Lords: The composition of the House of Lords will change, reducing the number of hereditary peers.
+- House of Lords: Will undergo a reduction in the number of hereditary peers.

 Powered by nyModel